 - A gratuity or service pay scheme established under a collective agreement.

-- Any other scheme established & operated by an employer whose terms are more favourable than those of the service pay scheme established under this section;
+- Any other scheme established & operated by an employer whose terms are more favorable than those of the service pay scheme established under this section;

 - The National Social Security Fund (NSSF).

-For instance, as a member of a registered pension or provident fund scheme under the Retirement Benefits, their pension overrides service pay.
+For instance, as a member of a registered pension or provident fund scheme under retirement benefits, their pension overrides service pay.

-In the same way, as an employee contributing to the National Social Security Fund (NSSF) employees are not entitled to service pay, and so are those belonging to any other scheme established and operated by the employer.
+In the same way, as an employee contributing to the National Social Security Fund (NSSF) employees are not entitled to service pay, and those belonging to any other scheme operated by the employer.